shilpashingnapure/shilpashingnapure/README.md

 </p>
 <div size='45px' <h3>  Hi There!,
 I am Shilpa, passionate full-stack web developer.
-I love to build websites/application that serves the world. and always want to enhance my knowledge & adopt new technologies that make impact on people.</h3>:smile:
+I love to build websites/application that serves the world. and always want to enhance my knowledge & adopt new technologies that make impact on people.:smile: </h3>
 </div>